invisibleacropolis-ops/NagaKang/docs/step8_project_manifest.md

 autosave prompt ("Autosaved demo at 20251127-153000") via `TransportControlsWidget.recovery_prompt`.

+`TrackerMixerRoot.import_project_bundle(...)` wraps
+:class:`domain.project_import_service.ProjectImportService`, copying manifests,
+patterns, and sampler assets into a destination directory before surfacing the result inside `TrackerPanelState`.
+The tracker state now exposes `import_manifest_sha256`, `import_bundle_root`, and `import_sampler_asset_names`, letting GUI bindings display digest/asset details without querying the CLI JSON directly. `TransportControlsWidget` mirrors this information via the new `import_summary` property and automatically appends it to the autosave prompt so QA logs record both the checkpoint timestamp and the bundle digest that was loaded moments before a crash drill.

+`docs/qa/autosave/README.md` captures a real `tools/autosave_stress_harness.py`
+run against the choir demo manifest.
+The JSON summary exported by the harness (`docs/qa/autosave/runs/choir_demo_summary.json`) sits beside the generated `.autosave/choir_demo/` checkpoints so QA leads can download one folder and verify pruned-count telemetry against the layout/manifest copies referenced by the transport prompt.

 ## Next Steps
 1. Implement a dedicated `ProjectExportService` that serializes patterns, mixer snapshots, and manifest metadata in a single CLI command for QA.